Sadliquid/My-Webpage/README.md

 ## Joshua's Portfolio
-This is my personal portfolio where I showcase an introduction of myself, my achievements, hobbies and work.
-I have included a feedback form where you'll be able to send a copy of your feedback directly to my email using Formspree, which will be greatly appreciated as it'll allow me to improve my webpage based on the given feedback.
+This is my personal webpage where I showcase an introduction of myself, a blog, my awards, testimonials and socials.
+Head over to <a href="joshua-long-yx.tech">my webpage</a> to know more about me!

-## Frameworks
+## Frameworks and tools
 -HTML (Hyper-Text Markup Language)

 -CSS (Cascading Style-Sheets)

 -Javascript

-## Features
-My webpage is highly focused on giving the ultimate best user experience.
-Various visual effects have been neatly incorporated into the webpage to provide smooth and seamless transitions.
-I used CSS Media Queries to resize my webpage according to the browser width, making it highly responsive on any device that you access my portfolio from.
+-Python

+-Jinja Templating Engine

+-JSON (Javascript Object Notation)

+-Bootstrap 5

+-Git version source control

+-Firebase Realtime Database

+-Axios CDN

+Thank you for checking out my webpage!

 ©️ Copyright 2023 Joshua Long.
 All rights reserved.